 States and other local jurisdictions can adopt more stringent standards than the ADA Standards for Accessible Design.
 It is important that you consult with the state and local governments where your project is located to confirm accessibility standards.

-ANSI 117.1, published in 1961, was the first accessibility standard.
-Most of the above make reference to or follow many of the guidelines established by ANSI 117.1.
+ANSI 117.1, first published in 1961, was the original accessibility standard.
+Most of the above standards make reference to or follow many of the guidelines established by ANSI 117.1.

 So, Which Accessibility Regulation Should I Use?